Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

 - Adopt a [CI-driven configuration](/deck/{{page.kong_version}}/guides/ci-driven-configuration) practice.
 - Always secure Kong's Admin API with a reliable authentication method.
 - Do not write the state file by hand to avoid errors.
-  Always use Kong's Admin API to configure Kong for the first time and then export the configuration.
+  Use Kong's Admin API to configure Kong for the first time, then export the configuration to a declarative configuration file.
 Any subsequent changes should be made by manually editing the file and pushing the change via CI.
 If you're making a larger change, make the change in Kong first, then export the new file.
 Then you can `diff` the two state files to review the changes